bryanveloso/avalonstar.com/_source/_posts/2013-12-13-in-a-vacuum.markdown

 Over the past year and a half, I've mostly ignored Avalonstar.
 Mostly, *because I've had no idea what to do with it*.

-This isn't for lack of ideas though, I went through 2012 utterly determined that I would change Avalonstar into something of a video network with streaming and weekly videos.
+**This isn't despite a lack of ideas though**, I went through 2012 utterly determined that I would change Avalonstar into something of a video network with streaming and weekly videos.
 Like many of my plans with this place, it never did come to fruition because of doubt.

 *Doubt* that I was a viable enough host. *Doubt* that people would watch. *Doubt* that I was interesting enough. *Doubt* that I looked the part.

 *Doubt* is the yang to my ambition's yin.

 The world around me has changed rapildy in the past two years and I've struggled to keep up.
 There are a lot of things that I've wanted to talk about that I've been afraid to address.
 Avalonstar has carried this stigma around it since it became "a thing" in 2005.

+---

 So humor me while I try another experiment: